Hyper5phere/simple-c-compiler/README.md

 As the name hints, it is also simple to use!
 Only one python module needed to start using it!

+This compiler implementation is also part of a [blog post about designing and implementing compilers](https://medium.com/@pasi_pyrro/how-to-write-your-own-c-compiler-from-scratch-with-python-90ab84ffe071), you might wanna check it out!

 ## Requirements
 All major operating systems (Windows, Linux and Mac) should be supported.